CytoTalk/cytotalk-docs/README.md

-## CytoTalk

-CytoTalk focuses on enabling single-cell and spatial omics research through software development, computational analysis, consultation, training, and independent research.

----

 ## CytoTalk Explorer · Lite

-CytoTalk Explorer · Lite is part of an expanding ecosystem of tools designed to support data exploration, method development, and hypothesis generation in single-cell biology.
+CytoTalk Explorer · Lite runs entirely locally.
+No user data is logged or transmitted.
+The app may fetch public announcement and documentation text at startup from: https://github.com/CytoTalk/cytotalk-docs

 ---